LORD BYRON

 B(angry): Hanson tells me I am ruined!- worse - the hall of my fathers has gone to decay - in my once smiling garden the hemlock and thistle have choked up the rose which late bloom’d in the way (sinks into the orange basket)

-F: Heaven help us! - We are not returning to the hall of your fathers my Lord?!
+F: Heaven help us - we are not returning to the hall of your fathers my Lord?!

-B(Byronic hackles rising): It is in the power of God, the Devil, and Man, to make me poor and miserable!! - but
+B(Byronic hackles rising): It is in the power of God, the Devil, and Man, to make me poor and miserable!! - but I shall not make my father’s house a den of thieves!

 F: Speaking as a vassal - I would serve my Master from Europe to Palestine’s plain with an escutcheon and shield!